 One of the products of the combustion process is water vapour.
 Instead of simply expelling this hot vapour out of the flue and wasting the latent heat energy it carries, a condensing boiler draws so much heat out of it, that it cools down and turns into water.
 This water – condensate, as it is known – is collected in a trap inside the boiler before then being discharged into the sewer via the condensate pipe.

 Due to environmental regulations, all boilers installed in the UK after April 2005 must be condensing boilers.

 As mentioned, the most popular type of boiler in the UK is the combination or combi boiler.
-These are so called because they combine both domestic hot water services and a central heating system in one unit.
+These combine both domestic hot water services and a central heating system in one unit.
 Combi boilers are supplied directly from the mains.
 Hot water for the taps is heated on demand, and water for the radiators is provided by a temporary connection to the mains.
 An internal expansion vessel accommodates the expansion of the central heating water when it is heated.

 As a result, there is no need for a cold water storage cistern and a feed and expansion cistern in the loft – an ideal solution for a loft conversion, or in households where there is little to no loft space.
 There is also no need for a bulky hot water cylinder, exchanging an airing cupboard for extra living space.

 However, the main disadvantage of combi boilers that they are unsuitable for larger properties, such as those with two bathrooms or indeed any household where there may be simultaneous demands for hot water at different outlets.

 Like combi boilers, system boilers integrate all of the central heating components, such as the pump and the expansion vessel, into one system, hence the name.
 They do, however require a separate hot water cylinder, as the hot water for the taps isn’t heated on demand.
 The hot water cylinder can be a standard open vented cylinder supplied from a storage cistern, or it can be an unvented cylinder fed from the mains.